Originally Posted July 21, 2012:

 I guess she misunderstood my intentions because she sounded obviously disgruntled as she explained to me in no uncertain terms that she was not a bulldog.
 I answered back by insisting that this was, “Brenda Bulldog!”
 She repeated again that she was not a bulldog and told me to just tell Jim to call her at home when he returned to the garage.

-When Jim came back from the Maintenance Shop I told him that his wife had called, and I added, “By the way.
+When Jim came back from them maintenance shop, I told him that his wife had called, and I added, “By the way.
 I called her “Brenda Bulldog”.
-I explained to him that I just couldn’t help it when I heard her name was Brenda, I just had to say “Brenda Bulldog”.
+I explained to him that I just couldn’t help it when I heard her name was Brenda, I just had to say, “Brenda Bulldog”.
 I couldn’t help it.
 It just came out.
 He looked a little mystified by my explanation and quickly went into the office to call home.

 I guess in hindsight, after having met Brenda in person it probably wasn’t a good idea to have called her “Brenda Bulldog”.
 First of all, not only did Jim Heflin have the face that reminded you of a likable Basset hound, but Brenda really did kind of remind you of a bulldog (a slight underbite).
 If I had known that earlier, I am sure I would have insisted that she was Brenda Poodle.
 That would be the most logical response given the circumstance.